lpvlnc/badger/README.md

   - Some tiles/sprites are randomized for **slightly different experiences** each time.
   - A* algorithm implementation.
 - **Integrated audio system**: Sound effects and music enhance the immersive experience.

 ---

-## 🏫 Academic Context
- This project was created as part of our final project for the **Programming C** discipline.
-We opted for Java to better utilize object-oriented programming concepts that we have learn during our classes where we used Java multiple times.

----